-AVID ACADEMIC TUTOR

-Counselor permission required.

-AVID Tutors are distinguished from other Tutors and Instructional Aides/Assistants in that AVID Tutors are trained in the use of AVID strategies to enhance academic performance of targeted middle and high school students and serve as role models and mentors.
-Essential Duties include, but are not limited to: Tutoring students in small study groups or individually, assisting them in all subject areas based on the class and text notes they have collected in their AVID binders and determining from student notes and discussions the concepts that need to be taught or re-taught.
-You will be assigned to assist small groups in the AVID elective classes in 7th, 8th, or 9th grade classes.
-There are two tutoring sessions each week.
-The other days of the week are at the teacher's discretion.
-This is a great opportunity to make an impact in a young student's academic life.

-LIBRARY STAFF ASSISTANT

-Teacher permission required.

 Library aides will assist with the daily operations of the library.
+Students will help shelve

+^{}Application & interview required.

-Students will help shelve books, organize materials, make deliveries, assist with various resources (such as iPads), and complete special projects.
+books, organize materials, make deliveries, assist with various technological resources, and complete special projects.
 Each library aide will be responsible for several aspects related to the operation of the library.
-In addition, students will gain knowledge on the resources available to them, both in print and digitally.
-Confidentiality, dependability, responsibility and attention to details are all traits needed to succeed in this class.
+In addition, students will gain knowledge of both print and digital resources.
+Confidentiality, dependability, responsibility, and attention to details are all traits needed to succeed in this class.
 Students will be graded on responsibility and thorough completion of assigned tasks.
 Library aides also have the opportunity to read and review books!

 OFFICE ASSISTANT

+GRADE: 9, 10, 11, 12 CREDIT: 0.5

+LIF 254

 Office Manager permission required.

 A school office assistant helps with a variety of projects from attendance, copying, filing, delivering messages and basic office maintenance.
 The office assistant works closely with the Office Receptionist and Office Manager.
 A significant amount of time is spent using good phone skills and working with the public in a customer service capacity.
 Students will be required to interview with the office manager before this class is finalized on the student's schedule.
 Students will be graded on initiative, responsibility, and attendance.
 Confidentiality, dependability, and responsibility are traits needed to succeed in this class.

-TEACHER AIDE
+GRADE: 9, 10, 11, 12 CREDIT: 0.5 TEACHER AIDE

-Teacher permission required.
+LIF 255 (Semester 1) LIF 259 (Semester 2) Teacher permission required.

 As an aide, the student assists the teacher with specific projects, bulletin boards, data collection, preparation of class materials and other important administrative tasks.
 Tutorial tasks may be included.
 Confidentiality, dependability, and responsibility are traits needed to succeed in this class.

+LEADERSHIP GRADE: 9, 10, 11, 12 CREDIT: 0.5

+LIF 119

+Single semester course

+This course is recommended for ASB officers, student leaders of clubs, sports, activities and students interested in developing their leadership capacity.
+Students will be intricately involved in planning and implementing various activities around campus.
+Students explore personal character development and learn various concepts of leadership.
+Coursework will include team building, school and community project planning/work in and outside of class, and improving communication skills.
+Students in this course are expected to promote and support a positive school culture at FHHS, which will be a main focus of the curriculum.
+The class also gives students the opportunity to enhance their skills in public speaking, problem-solving, decisionmaking and project management.
+Participation inside and outside of class is essential.
+Reflection on class activities and the effect they have had on the student is a regular part of the class.
+Evaluation is based on participation, personal growth, involvement in student activities and projects turned in.

 YEARBOOK GRADE: 9, 10, 11, 12 CREDIT: 0.5

 LIF 301(Semester 1) LIF 302 (Semester 2)

 It is strongly recommended that students sign-up for both semesters of this course.

 This course is designed to teach students how to communicate through both photography and the written word.
 Skills that will be mastered include digital photography, photo manipulation, page layout and design, and sales and marketing strategies.
 Students will be required to work collaboratively with other staff and develop leadership skills when taking charge of specific sections of the yearbook.
 Yearbook staff will be responsible for completing the required sections of the yearbook, which will correspond to the semester they are signed up for.
 Second semester will include completing and submitting the yearbook for printing and (remove) as well as the art magazine supplement.